-With the SMSC Wacipi taking center stage later this month, learn more about one of the most important parts of the SMSC’s largest event—the drum groups.
+With the SMSC Wacipi taking center stage in August, learn more about one of the most important parts of the SMSC’s largest event—the drum groups.

 The drum has the power to bring people together and is often referred to as the heartbeat of the people.